Xibel/select2-tailwindcss/README.md

 select2-tailwindcss is a Tailwind CSS Stylesheet for the Select2 selectbox.
 The example style is located in the /src/css folder.
 Please take a look for the Tailwind CSS classes I used.
 If you want a working example installed locally in your own dev environment, please follow the next instructions.

+## Prerequisites

+You need Node and NPM globally installed from https://nodejs.org/en/download/ You need to install live-server to be able to start a local preview in your browser.
+Install live-server with: 'npm install -g live-server'

 ## Installation

 To make a working test on your local dev environment, clone this repository and install the dependencies: